autoplot/documentation/md/Autoplot_from_source.md

 # Building on command line using Ant

 Ant is a build system for Java, similar to the old "make" command.
-This assumes that you have Java 1.7 and Apache Ant version 1.8.2 available.
+This assumes that you have Java 1.8 and Apache Ant available.

 The GitHub home for Autoplot is https://github.com/autoplot/autoplot/